 On October 14, 2004, simultaneously with the closing of the acquisition of the stock of Orion Marine Group, Inc., we obtained a \$41.5 million term loan facility and \$8.5 million revolving line of credit, subject to a borrowing base, from a group of lender banks led by Southwest Bank of Texas, N.A.
 Proceeds of these advances were used to pay a portion of the consideration paid for the stock (which included repayment of certain debt of Orion Marine Group, Inc.) and transaction costs and expenses associated with the transaction.
 On March 23, 2007 the credit facility was amended to add a new acquisition term loan facility of \$25.0 million and to add an "accordion facility" by which either the revolving line of credit or acquisition term loan may be increased by up to an aggregate of \$25.0 million at the discretion of our lenders.
 Following the 2007 Private Placement, we repaid a significant portion of our debt and on July 10, 2007 we restated our credit agreement with our existing lenders.
 Debt under the new credit facility includes the balance of the term loan facility of \$3.1 million, which will be repaid in three installments through March 2008.
-In addition, we may borrow up to \$25 million under an acquisition term loan facility available to us by which either the revolving line of credit or acquisition term loan may be increased by up to \$25 million under an accordion facility available to us by which either the revolving line of credit or acquisition term loan facility or the revolving line of setter of acquisition term loan facility or the revolving line of credit.
+In addition, we may borrow up to \$25 million under an acquisition term loan facility available to us by which either the revolving line of credit or acquisition term loan may be increased by up to \$25 million under an accordion facility available to us by which either the revolving line of credit or acquisition term loan facility or the revolving line of sequences.
+At the discretion of our lenders, we also have an accordion facility available to us by which either the revolving line of credit or acquisition term loan facility or the revolving line of credit.
+At the acquisition term loan facility or the revolving line of credit.
 All provisions of the credit facility mature on September 10, 2010.